KofiIsaacBoateng/basic-bash-scripts/README.md

 # basic-bash-script
-All scripts should be run in the terminal and couple of them take command line arguments.
+All scripts should be run in the terminal and a couple of them take command line arguments.

 ### SCIPTS DESCRIPTION
   * ###### QUESTIONNAIRE from questionnaire.sh.